PS2 emulator for Android is closed after death threats to the developer – Tecnoblog

-For those who like to play so-called retro games, but don’t have that interest in connecting the old video game to HD televisions, the option of emulators on smartphones comes in handy.
+For those who like to play so-called retro games, but don’t have that interest in turning on old video games on HD televisions, the option of emulators on smartphones comes in handy.

 However, it is not always that there are satisfactory alternatives for Android.
 One of them is the AetherSX2, which allows you to run PS2 files directly from your smartphone.
 Unfortunately, this app may not last long, as its development has been discontinued by the developer.